How States Collect, Report, and Act on COVID-19 Race and Ethnicity Data

-The California Department of Public Health (CDPH) released a health equity metric to fight COVID-19 and demonstrate targeted investments to reduce disparities in COVID-19 transmissions.
-The health equity metric has been used to assign risk levels and tier counties, and is used to assess reopening on a county-by-county level.
+In October 2020, California Department of Public Health (CDPH) released a health equity metric to fight COVID-19 and demonstrate targeted investments to reduce disparities in COVID-19 transmissions.
+The health equity metric was used to assign risk levels and tier counties, and is used to assess reopening on a county-by-county level.

-CDPH assembled a Health Equity Technical Assistance Team that will partner with key collaboratives and advocacy groups to develop best practices and resources for counties.
+CDPH assembled a Health Equity Technical Assistance Team to partner with key collaboratives and advocacy groups to develop best practices and resources for counties.

 |Colorado||The Office of Health Equity created the COVID-19 Health Equity Response Team, which promotes transparency by publishing summaries of weekly team meetings.
 It also conducted a survey to inform the team’s actions.

-For COVID-19 vaccination distribution, Colorado has created a Health Equity Line of Effort, with the purpose of bringing an equity lens to all components of distribution.
-The governor is working with his health deputies to launch pop-up clinics at churches and clinics in underserved areas to address equity in the vaccine distribution.
+For COVID-19 vaccination distribution, in February 2021, Colorado created a Health Equity Line of Effort, to bring an equity lens to all components of distribution.
+The governor worked with his health deputies to launch pop-up clinics at churches and clinics in underserved areas to address equity in the vaccine distribution.

 |Connecticut||Connecticut is partnering with Health Equity Solutions for a COVID-19 vaccination community outreach, to ensure the state provides education to communities that have been historically disproportionately impacted by the health care system.